 This documentary gives us a look into garment factory hotspots like Bangladesh, India, Zambia, China, Indonesia, and the United States.
 Through this lens, we’re able to see the pollution that factories cause.

 Not only do these production processes affect planet earth, but they also affect the local communities.
-The reason is the people can no longer depend on these polluted rivers for survival.
+The reason is that people can no longer depend on these polluted rivers for survival.
 The garment industry uses a lot of toxic dyes that, unfortunately, tend to pour into rivers.
 This is especially prevalent in countries where environmental regulations are weak or even non-existent.
 RiverBlue gives us a close look into colored and chemical-filled rivers.

 Apart from its impact on the people, pollution also leads to the death of marine life.
 To give a sense of hope, the film also provides us with a look into eco-conscious sustainable fashion brands and companies developing techniques to reduce the devastating effect of garment production.